Visiting whisky distilleries in Scotland

 A trip to Scotland is always a pleasure.
 It's a beautiful part of the world, rolling green mountains punctuated by crumbling dry-stone walls, babbling streams, and free-roaming sheep.
 Scotland is full of history and character, with great food, and even better drinks.
 And it's this latter element that often takes us, and our favourite independent bottlers, to Scotland; their drinks, specifically, scotch whisky.

 If you visit Scotland one thing we can thoroughly recommend is a visit to a whisky distillery.
-Many have fantastic tours (though it is worth checking in advance, particularly given the current pandemic situation).
+Many have fantastic tours (though it is worth checking in advance).
 It's a chance to see behind the scenes, and it's something we’ve loved doing for years.

 We’ve found there are two distinct parts to any whisky distillery, one typified by the science, and one by the magic, of making single malt scotch whisky.
 The distillation halls are busy, noisy working environments.
 There’s an air of excitement which surrounds the gleaming metal of the stills.
 This is where the science of distillation happens.
 It’s where the new make spirit is first made that will, in three plus years time, become single malt whisky.
 But the bit of the distillery tour that really excites us is the dunnage whisky warehouses.
 This is where the magic happens.